DLTK's Crafts for Kids

 come in lots of different colors including purple, pink, blue and green

-so feel free to colour yours in pretty shades.
+so feel free to color yours in pretty shades.
 Some species

 of gecko can even change their color to blend in with their